How This “Mom Blogger” Makes Nearly $2,000 per Month

 In addition to offering virtual assistant services like social media management and content creation, Jenny makes several hundred dollars per month in affiliate revenue by referring readers to her favorite products and services.
 While services take active work on her part, affiliate revenue provides a passive income in the meantime.

-She uses all her spare time to grow her mommy blogging jobs
+She devotes most of her spare time to growing her blog.

 Life as a new parent can be hectic, to say the least.
 Add in a full-time job and side business and we just had to know: how does she do it all?!